thinxer/ucore-multi/README.md

 * Simple bootloader works, which can load elf kernel from memory.
 * Output to UART works. cprintf works.
 * Interrupt(IRQ) works.
+* PMM works.
+* Slab works.

 #todo

-* Implement memory management system.
+* Implement VMM.
 * Implement syscall.
 * Input from UART.
-* Rewrite Makefile, make it DRY and more like original ucore Makefile.

 #acknowledgment

+Hail all open source software developers.

 * Most code is taken from the ucore project, of course.
 * Boot and interrupt code is inspired by david leels <davidontech@gmail.com>.
 * div64 code for arm is taken from the Linux kernel.
+* Software div/mode code is taken from libgcc.